MojtabaValizadeh/ltl-learning-on-gpus/README.md

 - *LTL learning on GPUs*, by [M. Valizadeh](https://www.linkedin.com/in/mojtaba-valizadeh-phd-3b98b67a/), [N. Fijalkow](https://games-automata-play.com/) and
 [M. Berger](https://martinfriedrichberger.net/).
 Draft: https://arxiv.org/abs/2402.12373

-The paper will appear at CAV 2024 (36th International Conference on Computer Aided Verification) in July 2024.
+This work builds on https://github.com/MojtabaValizadeh/paresy and addresses scalability issues.
+The paper  appeared at CAV 2024 (36th International Conference on Computer Aided Verification) in July 2024.
 The file

 - `cav-2024-submission-5511.zip`